nymda/win621dl/README.md

 # win621dl

-win621dl - alternative image downloader for e621.net
+win621dl - alternative image downloader for e621.net.

-win621dl allows for users to download images from the popular NSFW site e621.net without the need for python knowledge it may be buggy at the moment but i plan on upgrading it more in the future
+win621dl allows for users to download images from the popular NSFW site e621.net without the need for python knowledge.

+it may be buggy at the moment but i plan on upgrading it more in the future.

 currently every 300 results takes about 3 seconds to grab due to e621s API limits. downloading actual images depends on your internet.